Students of Humanity

 BY: T. Franklin Murphy | April 2018 (edited October 19, 2021)

-The strength of our nation and world will come with more open-mindedness.
 When we blame, shun, or attack others because of differences, everyone loses.
 We live in fear and bigoted hate.
 We must change.
+We must appreciate differences.

 We feel security when surrounded by others that share beliefs.
 We flock together in sameness.
 We naturally fear differences; they don’t easily fit into our schemas of life, challenging the correctness of our perceptions.
 These tendencies of seeking sameness and avoiding differences become the foundation for discrimination, violence and wars.
 An ethical approach demands we scrutinize these tendencies of division, reaching beyond impulse to create a better world.